ozturkomerfaruk/100DaysOfSwift/18.Day/README.md

 # Day 18

-1. The project is finished.
+The First project has finished.

 The project was completed within the scope of the topics discussed between the 16th and 18th days.